InvaderZim62/Mastermind/README.md

 # Mastermind

+Mastermind is a 1970s board game manufactured by Pressman Toys.

-Try to guess the colors.
+Try to guess the hidden colors using the marbles along the bottom.
+The same color may be used more than once.
 After each guess, the results are shown with the little circles on the right.
-White circles indicate correct colors in the wrong positions.
-Black circles indicate correct colors in the correct position.
+White circles indicate the number of correct colors in the wrong positions.
+Black circles indicate the number of correct colors in the correct positions.
+Use past results to narrow in on the answer.

 ![Mastermind](https://github.com/InvaderZim62/Mastermind/assets/34785252/d0dea0f8-227c-4c41-8fc1-0c48a5fe1e4e)